-Action 1.1.A.
-Conduct a study and create a master plan for major trail corridors and extensions as well as connections to nearby neighborhoods.

-- 1.1.B.
-Pursue grants that support park development, park master plans, and establish natural habitat corridors. - 1.1.C.
-Maintain an inventory of parks, trails, conserved lands, and recreation areas.
+- Action 1.1.A.
+Conduct a study and create a master plan for major trail corridors and extensions as well as connections to nearby neighborhoods. - 1.1.B.
+Pursue grants that support park development, park master plans, and establish natural corridors. - 1.1.C.
 Utilize web platforms to expand knowledge of park facilities, activities, and events. - 1.1.D.
-Discuss opening school facilities and playgrounds to the communities with the school boards. - 1.1.E.
-Balance growth and development with land conservation.
+Discuss opening school facilities and playgrounds to the communities with the school boards